2019 Cambridge Public Health Lecture:

 Professor Sir David Spiegelhalter – Communicating Risk & Uncertainty

-This year’s lecture will be delivered by Professor Sir David Spiegelhalter, Chair of the Winton Centre for Risk and Evidence Communication, at 3pm on 21st October 2019.
-The theme of the lecture will be “Communicating Risk and Uncertainty.”
-It will take place at the Li Ka Shing Centre, Cancer Research UK Cambridge Institute, Cambridge.
+The 2019 lecture was delivered by Professor Sir David Spiegelhalter, Chair of the Winton Centre for Risk and Evidence Communication, at 3pm on 21st October 2019.
+The theme of the lecture was “Communicating Risk and Uncertainty.”
+It took place at the Li Ka Shing Centre, Cancer Research UK Cambridge Institute, Cambridge.

 Official and media communications to the public about public health are often framed in terms of the risks we face in our daily lives, and what individuals might do to reduce their exposure.
 But when these risks, say from eating meat or moderate alcohol consumption, are expressed in a transparent way in terms of absolute risks, then they can appear rather negligible from an individual perspective, even if they are important for a population.
 In addition, the uncertainty in their magnitude can make them even less impressive.